expung3d/A3-RolesSystem/README.md

 </p>

 # Roles System - Designed for Public Zeus
 **Z.A.M.'s Roles System (RS)** was designed to incentivize teamplay and coordination between those in groups.
-You will be (practically) forced to join a group with others as if you are alone in your group you will be forced as a ‘Recruit’ role which has poor weaponry, no access to the arsenal, and limited ammo.
+You will be (practically) forced to join a group with others, since if you are alone in your group you will be forced as a ‘Recruit’ role.
+Of which has poor weaponry, no access to the arsenal, and limited ammo.
 You can change your role by joining a group with at least one other person and pressing **Ctrl + 8**.

 ## Joining Filter